 These headphones have a mid-sized, over-ear design that's somewhat portable.
 They fold into a more compact format that's easier to transport with the provided hard case.
 They will fit into purses and smaller bags or can be hooked on your person provided they're in the case.
 However, they're still a bit too cumbersome.

-The bass performance of the Beats Studio 3 is very good.
-Sub-bass (low-frequency extension) is extended down to 19Hz, which is good.
-This indicates that these headphones can produce a good amount of thump and punch.
-Mid-bass is over our target by about 2.7dB, adding a bit of excess punch to bass and kicks.
-The 3dB bump in high-bass makes the sound of these headphones slightly boomy.
-Also, their bass delivery varies noticeably across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
-The response here represents the average bass response and your experience may vary.
+The Beats Studio 3's bass performance is very good.
+The sub-bass (low-frequency extension) can produce good amounts of thump while the mid-bass adds excess punch to bass and kicks.
+Unfortunately, the Studio 3's bass delivery can vary noticeably across users: the quality of fit, seal, and whether you wear glasses all affect how the bass sounds to you.
+Our response represents the average bass response and your experience may vary.

 The Beats Studio 3 Wireless have a good mid-range.
-Mid-mid and high-mid of virtually flat and within 1dB of our target.
-However, the 5dB bump in low-mid makes the mid-range cluttered and muddy.
+Mid-mid and high-mid are virtually flat and within 1dB of our target.
+However, the bump in low-mid makes the mid-range cluttered and muddy.
 Overall, the mid-range is quite well-balanced in the mid and upper regions, but because of the low-mid bump, vocals and lead instruments tend to sound a bit thick on them.

-The leakage performance of the Beats Studio 3 is very good.
-The significant portion of leakage sits between 2KHz and 5KHz which is quite a narrow range.
+The Beats Studio 3's leakage performance is very good.
+The significant portion of leakage sits between 2kHz and 5kHz which is quite a narrow range.
 The overall level of leakage is also low, making these headphones suitable for most situations unless the music is turned up very loud in a quiet environment, like an elevator.

 The Beats Studio 3's mic has a mediocre recording quality.
-With the LFE at 281Hz and HFE at 3.5KHz speech recorded with this headphone will sound slightly thin and lacking in presence and detail.
+With the LFE at 281Hz and HFE at 3.5kHz, speech recorded with this headphone will sound slightly thin and lacking in presence and detail.
 However, the area between LFE and HFE is relatively flat.